besplago/a2sm/README.md

 ```

 ## Notes
-- Consider addint the exe to your path so you can run it from anywhere
+- Consider adding the exe to your path so you can run it from anywhere
 - I'm on that good kush and alcohol 😎